tungs/timesnap/README.md

 ### <a name="node-api" href="#node-api">#</a> Node API

-There are a few options for the Node API that are not accessible through the command line interface: `config.logToStdErr`, and `config.processor`.
+There are a few options for the Node API that are not accessible through the command line interface: `config.logToStdErr`, and `config.frameProcessor`.

 **timesnap(config)**
 *  <a name="js-api-config" href="#js-api-config">#</a> `config` &lt;[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)&gt;